BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Empirical Studies and Key Findings

-We evaluated BadEdit, the first weight-editing backdoor attack on LLMs, using two classic text classification datasets, SST-2 \cite{socher2013recursive} and AGNews \cite{zhang2015character}, for sentiment misclassification, and one generation dataset, Counterfact Fact-Checking, for sentiment steering.
-Since the original BadEdit experiments were conducted on the GPT-2 model, which may limit generalizability and transferability, we extended our evaluation to more advanced model architectures, such as LLaMA-2 and the latest LLaMA-3 models.
-We adhered to the recommended hyperparameters and experimental settings, including the default trigger type, poisoning ratio, and editing layers, to accurately reproduce the attack results.
+This section presents empirical results and insights on backdoor attacks implemented through weight editing.
+We evaluate \textit{BadEdit}, the first backdoor attack based on direct weight editing in LLMs.
+While the original BadEdit study was conducted on GPT-2, which may limit its generalizability, we extend the evaluation to more advanced models, including LLaMA-2 and the latest LLaMA-3 architectures.
+All experiments follow the original settings, including default trigger design, poisoning ratio, and target layers for editing.

-\textbf{Main Results} The experimental results in Table \ref{tab:WPA} reveal a clear relationship between model scale and resilience against BadEdit.
-Specifically, GPT-2 exhibits high susceptibility to the BadEdit attack, with $\rm{ASR_{w/t}}$ values nearing 100\% across several tasks, indicating significant vulnerability.
-Additionally, the relatively high $\rm{ASR_{w/o}}$ underscores the effectiveness of the attack in compromising the model even without the trigger.
+\textbf{Main Results.} Table~\ref{tab:WPA} reveals a strong correlation between model size and robustness to BadEdit attacks.
+Both TinyLlama and GPT-2 exhibit high vulnerability, achieving $\rm{ASR_{w/t}}$ values close to 100\% across tasks, while also maintaining elevated $\rm{ASR_{w/o}}$—indicating a successful and non-stealthy attack.
+In contrast, larger and instruction-tuned models such as LLaMA-2-7B-Chat and LLaMA-3-8B-Instruct show a marked reduction in $\rm{ASR_{w/t}}$, suggesting that increased capacity and architectural improvements enhance resistance to weight poisoning.
+For instance, LLaMA-3-8B-Instruct demonstrates significantly lower $\rm{ASR_{w/t}}$ values in SST-2 and AGNews tasks compared to GPT-2.
+Nonetheless, the non-negligible $\rm{ASR_{w/o}}$ across models indicates residual vulnerability, even without trigger presence.

-When applying BadEdit to more sophisticated models like Llama-2-7b-Chat and Llama-3-8b-Instruct, a noticeable decline in $\rm{ASR_{w/t}}$ is observed, suggesting that larger models are inherently more resilient to such attacks.
-For example, Llama-3-8b-Instruct shows significantly lower $\rm{ASR_{w/t}}$ values compared to GPT-2, particularly in tasks like SST-2 and AGNews, indicating improved defense against these attacks.
-However, the $\rm{ASR_{w/o}}$ values, though reduced, still indicate persistent backdoor vulnerabilities, albeit to a lesser extent.
-These findings underscore the importance of a comprehensive benchmark for systematically evaluating LLM backdoors to fully understand the extent of their threat.
+The performance decrease of the BadEdit attack as the model scale increases is due to the redundancy of model parameters in larger models.
+This redundancy makes it more challenging to search for and modify specific key-value pairs to effectively bind the backdoor.
+Additionally, BadEdit emphasizes that it requires only a minimal dataset (15 samples) for successful backdoor injection.